FREQUENTLY ASKED QUESTIONS

 Not all cracks are cause for alarm, but you should keep an eye on them regardless.
 Small vertical or diagonal hairline cracks are caused by shrinkage and are usually nothing to worry about.
 Horizontal foundation cracks are caused by hydrostatic (water) pressure and often an indication of a more serious problem.
 You should also be on the lookout for any cracks that change direction or vertical cracks that are wider at the top than the bottom.
 If you see either of these, or if you have noticed that your floors are sloping or walls are bulging in addition any cracks you’ve found, don’t wait to call a local foundation repair company ASAP for an assessment.

-Gl Hunt Fort Worth
+Gl Hunt Foundation Repair Fort Worth

 Hours

-Gl Hunt Dallas
+Gl Hunt Foundation Repair Dallas

-Phone: 682-294-2462
+Phone: (682)-294-2462

 Hours